-Directors Berbee, Dewey and Stolper are currently Class I directors whose terms expire at the 2023 Annual Meeting of Shareholders and who have been recommended by our Corporate Governance Committee and nominated by our board for reelection.
+Directors Ackerman, Anderson, Keebler and Wolter are currently Class II directors whose terms expire at the 2024 Annual Meeting of Shareholders and who have been recommended by our Corporate Governance Committee and nominated by our board for reelection.

 Each of the nominees has indicated a willingness to serve if elected, and the board has no reason to believe that any nominee will be unavailable for that service.
 If any nominee should become unable to serve, it is presently intended that your proxy will be voted for a substitute nominee designated by the board.
+Under the Company's retirement guidelines, directors are expected to retire no later than the date and time of the Annual Meeting of Shareholders following the date on which he or she attains the age of 75, unless requested to remain by the board.